Georgia Governor Gets It

 Georgia Governor Nathan Deal has the right idea.
-In his inaugural address on January 10, Deal stressed the need for treatment and alternatives to prison.
+In his inaugural address in 2011, Deal stressed the need for treatment and alternatives to prison.
 He called the overcrowding an “unsustainable financial and civic burden on the state.”

 Deal has a good outlook on the situation.
 Of course, with repeat offenders, there has to be consequences, but if you can get people into treatment and get them off the drugs, that’s where the state can really save some money.
 I’ve long maintained that it treating addiction costs much less to than it does to incarcerate.

 Moreover, having long maintained that alcoholism and drug addiction are diseases, treating the disease rather than punishing the one inflicted with it seems a better approach.
 If people refuse to cooperate, turn down the opportunity to receive treatment, or in some way just decide to manipulate the system and continue using, then I stand with Deal and have no problem treating them harshly.

 “For violent and repeat offenders, we will make you pay for your crimes,” Deal said.
 “For other offenders who want to change their lives, we will provide the opportunity to do so with Day Reporting Centers, Drug, DUI and Mental Health Courts and expanded probation and treatment options.
 As a State, we cannot afford to have so many of our citizens waste their lives because of addictions.
 It is draining our State Treasury and depleting our workforce.”

 The Atlanta Constitution reported that